Directors, Teachers & Staff of Mission Kids

-Maria Celsa Reid is a Lead Teacher in the Toddler Room at Mission Kids.
+Maria Celsa Reid (she/her) is a Lead Teacher in the Toddler Room at Mission Kids.
 Celsa was born in Paraguay and speaks Spanish, Guarani, and English.
 Celsa joined the Co-op in August 2017 and has been training and working in early childhood education in San Francisco and Paraguay and volunteered in The Gambia since 2011.

 Prior to Mission Kids, Celsa worked in San Francisco as an Infant Teacher at Bright Horizons and as an Infant/Toddler Lead Teacher at the Epiphany Child Care Center providing early intervention, therapeutic childcare, and developmental assessments.
 Celsa has a Bachelor Degree in Early Childhood Development and Family Concentration from San Francisco State University.
 Celsa also studied Early Childhood Education at the Catholic University in Asuncion, Paraguay and worked in The Gambia, West Africa at the New Covenant Elementary School, where she developed teaching aids.
 She holds a Director Permit from the California Commission on Teacher Credentialing.
 Celsa has a son who is an alumni of Mission Kids.

-Olga Carlos moved to San Francisco in 2008 from Monterrey, Mexico.
+Olga Carlos (she/her) moved to San Francisco in 2008 from Monterrey, Mexico.
 She has over 15 years of experience in a variety of educational settings including Potrero Kids, Mission Kids Co-Op, Binda Magic, Golden Gate Children’s Art and Outdoor Exploration, and Music Together.
 Olga holds a bachelor’s degree in Political Science and Public Administration from the University Autonomous of Nuevo Leon and a Certificate from the Preschool Teacher Preparation Center in Monterrey, Mexico.
 Olga graduated with honors from City College of San Francisco with an Associates Degree in Child Development and Family Studies.
 She holds a Site Supervisor Permit from the California Commission on Teaching Credentialing.

 She is enthusiastic about the philosophy of music as part of a child’s life, and thrilled to be part of the Spanish community of San Francisco through the Canta y Baila program.
 She hopes to create nurturing experiences and build positive relationships with staff and families in the Mission Kids community to make a difference in their lives.

-Lucy Trigueros was born and raised in the Mission District of San Francisco and has been with Mission Kids since 2009.
+Lucy Trigueros (she/her) was born and raised in the Mission District of San Francisco and has been with Mission Kids since 2009.
 She works as a lead teacher and support staff and is Mission Kids Supply Coordinator for inventorying school materials, documenting incoming purchases and maintaining classroom organization.

 Lucy is bilingual and regularly speaks Spanish with the children.
 She believes in providing hugs, a lap to sit in and time to listen.
 Lucy holds a Teacher Child Development Permit from the California Commission on Teacher Credentialing.